 6. Untraceable keyword variations not anymore

 Neo is one such tool.
-For example, if you are searching for variations of ‘UE’ – User Equipment in telecommunication domain, the tool suggests ‘WTRU’ (Wireless Transmit/Receive Unit) which is highly relevant to UE.
-Now, User Equipment is a very common or general word and thus there are a lot of variation available for it.
+For example, if you are searching for variations of ‘UE’ – User Equipment in the telecommunication domain, the tool suggests ‘WTRU’ (Wireless Transmit/Receive Unit) which is highly relevant to UE.
+Now, User Equipment is a very common or general word and thus there is a lot of variation available for it.
 It’s difficult for a researcher to think of WTRU while performing the search.

 A researcher may skip it or would find it after a lot of hours of searching.
 Neo, thus, can help you make millions by finding an overlapping product through a keyword variation that you are completely unaware of.